RWN-MD/CRISP-DM-Udacity-Project/README.md

 ## Files in the Repository

-- `notebook.ipynb`: Jupyter Notebook containing the complete analysis, including data processing, exploratory analysis, modeling, and visualization.
+- `CRISP_DM_Udacity_Project_Notebook.ipynb`: Jupyter Notebook containing the complete analysis, including data processing, exploratory analysis, modeling, and visualization.
 - `README.md`: This file, providing an overview of the project, methodology, and results.

 ## CRISP-DM Framework